B12 is an incredibly important vitamin. B12 helps maintain energy levels and ward off fatigue and is essential for proper metabolism.

 How Does Vitamin B12 Modulate Metabolism?

 Mitochondria are among the most influential factors regarding your Basal Metabolic Rate.
-That means that the more energy that your mitochondria produce, the more calories that you'll burn off every day.
+That means that the more energy that your mitochondria produce, the more calories you'll burn off every day.

 Vitamin B12 Encourages Weight Loss

-Taking a vitamin B12 shot doesn't magically burn fat, but it does encourage physiological processes which can help you shed weight if you are a victim of B12 Deficiency.
+Taking a vitamin B12 shot doesn't magically burn fat, but it does encourage physiological processes that can help you shed weight if you are a victim of B12 Deficiency.
 Vitamin B12 injections provide a variety of benefits that all have a positive effect on weight maintenance.

-For example, the improved mood associated with vitamin B12 shots helps maintain a positive frame of mind that keeps you active and helps encourage the adoption of healthy habits.
-Increased energy levels make it easier to get up and exercise or simply just keep moving.
+For example, the improved mood associated with vitamin B12 shots help maintain a positive frame of mind that keeps you active and helps encourage the adoption of healthy habits.
+Increased energy levels make it easier to get up and exercise or just keep moving.

-If you're interested in further weight loss, vitamin B12 injections can be paired with fat-burning supplements such as Choline, Inositol and Methionine in order to create a full-fledged fat-burning program.
+If you're interested in further weight loss, vitamin B12 injections can be paired with fat-burning supplements such as Choline, Inositol, and Methionine in order to create a full-fledged fat-burning program.

 Vitamin B12 Preserves and Restores a More Natural Circadian Rhythm

 Sleep is incredibly important in ways that we are only beginning to understand.
 Without enough sleep, the systems of the body go haywire, to the detriment of health.
 This is evident in the case of extended sleep deprivation, but long-term sleep debt is also a problem, and vitamin B12 Deficiency makes it very difficult to get enough restorative sleep.

 Methylcobalamin provides these benefits because it is a more refined version of B12 injection, as it is pre-methylated and fully formulated to activate receptor sites on the mitochondria.

-If you've been having issues with fatigue, night-time sleepiness, fitful sleep or trouble falling asleep, your circadian problems may be the result of vitamin B12 Deficiency.
+If you've been having issues with fatigue, night-time sleepiness, fitful sleep, or trouble falling asleep, your circadian problems may be the result of vitamin B12 Deficiency.

 Vitamin B12 Elevates Mood and Increases Concentration

-If you're being treated for clinical depression, your psychiatrist may even recommend vitamin B12 injections with your traditional treatment or in lieu of traditional treatment for relief from your condition.
+If you're being treated for clinical depression, your psychiatrist may even recommend vitamin B12 injections with your traditional treatment or instead of conventional therapy for relief from your condition.
 Furthermore, vitamin B12 can also enhance memory and concentration, specifically in the realm of being able to focus on the tasks at hand.

 Vitamin B12 Supports a Strong Immune System

-There is substantial clinical evidence that suggests that Methylcobalamin vitamin B12 injections have a beneficial effect upon the immune system by restoring a normalized T-Cell balance which helps the body target and eliminate foreign bacteria and viruses more effectively.
+There is substantial clinical evidence that suggests that Methylcobalamin vitamin B12 injections have a beneficial effect upon the immune system by restoring a normalized T-Cell balance which helps the body target and eliminates foreign bacteria and viruses more effectively.